alexiscyber14/house-rent-backend/README.md

   To authenticate and obtain a JWT token, make a POST request to /sign_in.
 Include the user credentials (email, password) in the request body as a JSON object.
 The API will respond with the JWT token that you can use for authenticated requests.

 - User Logout:
   To log out, make a DELETE request to /sign_out.
-Include the user authorization token in the request headers as a JSON object.
-The API will respond with the JWT token that you receive.

 - List All Houses:
   To retrieve a list of all houses, make a GET request to /api/v1/houses.
 The API will respond with a JSON array containing house details (name, rental_fee, location) for each available house.